-- 11. Any new free-standing or building-mounted outdoor lights shall employ full cut-off fixtures; they shall be fully shielded to direct light downward and not into the sky.
+11. Any new free-standing or building-mounted outdoor lights shall employ full cut-off fixtures; they shall be fully shielded to direct light downward and not into the sky.
 The fixtures shall be oriented so as to not cast light toward Lake George or adjoining property.
-The intent is to reduce nighttime light pollution (glare, light trespass and sky glow). - 12.
-There shall be no lights on the boathouses except those required for navigational safety.
+The intent is to reduce nighttime light pollution (glare, light trespass and sky glow).